Work in progress.

 17.7 With doer pronouns

-The doer pronouns for stateful verbs are different from the doer pronouns for perfect verbs.
-Stateful verbs’ doer pronouns are also added to the end of the verb, but in addition to modifying the end of the verb, they modify the beginning of the verb as well.
-Futhermore, additional letters may be added after the doer pronoun to indicate the state of the verb.
+The doer pronouns for caseful verbs are different from the doer pronouns for caseless verbs.
+Caseful verbs’ doer pronouns are also added to the end of the verb, but in addition to modifying the end of the verb, they modify the beginning of the verb as well.
+Futhermore, additional letters may be added after the doer pronoun to indicate the case of the verb.

 We’ll show what all this means in the table below of verbs with doer pronouns.
-Perfect verbs are included as well so that you can contrast them with their stateful counterparts.
+Caseless verbs are included as well so that you can contrast them with their caseful counterparts.

-Person Perfect doer pronoun Perfect verb with doer pronoun Stateful verb doer pronoun Stateful verb with doer pronoun in the u-state
+Person Caseless doer pronoun Caseless verb with doer pronoun Caseful verb doer pronoun Caseful verb with doer pronoun in the u-case

 he invisible فَعَلَ faɛala invisible يَفْعَلُ yafɛalu